patel0ankur/cdk_docs/CDK Basics/OOP.md

    **c) Inheritance:**

-      Inheritance allows a new class to inherit properties and methods from an existing class.
-For Resource Class Hierarchy in CDK, common behaviors and properties are defined in base classes, which are then extended by specific resource classes.
+   Inheritance allows a new class to use properties and methods from an existing class.
+   In CDK, common behaviors and properties are defined in base classes.
+Specific resource classes extend these base classes to inherit shared functionalities.

    Example:

-      The Resource class in CDK is a base class for many AWS resource constructs, providing shared properties and methods.
-Specific resources like S3 buckets or Lambda functions extend this base class, inheriting common functionalities.
+   The **Resource** class in CDK is a base class for many AWS resources, providing shared properties and methods.
+Specific resources like S3 buckets or Lambda functions extend this base class to inherit common functionalities.

-      ```
-      import { Resource, Construct } from 'aws-cdk-lib';
-      class CustomResource extends Resource { }
+    import { Resource, Construct } from 'aws-cdk-lib'; class CustomResource extends Resource { }
-      ```

    Analogy:

    Inheritance is like family traits.
-Just like you might inherit your hair color from your parents, a new class (like a baby) can inherit features from an existing class (like a parent).
-So, if you have a class that's a basic Phone, a Smartphone class can inherit features from the Phone and then add more features, like a camera or internet browsing.
+Just as you might inherit your hair color from your parents, a new class can inherit features from an existing class.
+For example, a Smartphone class can inherit features from a basic Phone class and add more features like a camera or internet browsing.

    **d) Polymorphism:**

-      Polymorphism, in the context of object-oriented programming, allows objects of different classes to be treated as objects of a common superclass.
-This concept enables a function to use objects of different types interchangeably, as long as they adhere to a specified interface or class hierarchy.
+   Polymorphism in object-oriented programming allows objects from different classes to be treated as if they belong to a common superclass.
+This means a function can work with different types of objects interchangeably, as long as they follow a specified interface or class hierarchy.

    Example:  Animal Sounds

-      Imagine you have a program that deals with different types of animals.
-Each animal makes a different sound.
-With polymorphism, you can write a function that can handle any animal type and invoke the makeSound method, regardless of the specific animal.
+   Imagine you have a program that deals with various animals, each making a different sound.
+With polymorphism, you can write a function that handles any animal type and calls the makeSound method, regardless of the specific animal.

-      ```
     class Animal {
          makeSound() {
          console.log("Some sound");
         }
       }

     class Dog extends Animal {
           makeSound() {
               console.log("Bark");
           }
       }

     class Cat extends Animal {
           makeSound() {
               console.log("Meow");
           }
       }

     function playSound(animal: Animal) {
           animal.makeSound();
       }

     const dog = new Dog();
     const cat = new Cat();

     playSound(dog); // Outputs: Bark
     playSound(cat); // Outputs: Meow

-      ```

-      Polymorphism in AWS CDK
+   **Polymorphism in AWS CDK**

    In AWS CDK, polymorphism is used to manage different AWS services in a unified way.
 Let's take an example of deploying different types of databases using a common interface.

    AWS CDK Example: Database Deployment

-      ```

       import { Construct } from 'aws-cdk-lib';
       import { Table, AttributeType } from 'aws-cdk-lib/aws-dynamodb';
       import { DatabaseInstance, DatabaseInstanceEngine } from 'aws-cdk-lib/aws-rds';